stepzen-dev/workshop-graphql-frontend/README.md

 ### Excercise 2

 The query you've used in the previous exercise has a query parameter, which can be better handled from a named query.
-Next to helping you to handle query variables, mamed queries are important for your GraphQL API and Client later, as they are often used for caching purposes.
+Next to helping you to handle query variables, named queries are important for your GraphQL API and Client later, as they are often used for caching purposes.

 Go to StepZen GraphQL Studio or GraphiQL and change the query to a named one that takes the `login` query parameter.
 Also, use this named query in the `fetch` function in `pages/index.js`.
-How would you handle the variable for the query paramater?
+How would you handle the variable for the query parameter?

 Hint: It doesn't matter how you name your query.